Swedish court rules not to extradite Assange for rape probe

 Assange is wanted in Sweden on suspicion of “intentionally having carried out an intercourse” with an unnamed woman “by unduly exploiting that she was in a helpless state because of sleep,” according to court documents.

-Assange faces a maximum of four years in prison in Sweden if he is convicted of rape.
+Assange would face a maximum of four years in prison in Sweden if he is convicted of rape.